The lockdown left them behind: Tragic tales from the road after transport shutdown

 Struggle for commuters

-The video was shared by ABS-CBN News at 5:34 p.m. yesterday, after presidential spokesperson Salvador Panelo said President Rodrigo Duterte placed the entire region of Luzon under an enhanced community quarantine in a stricter bid to restrict movements amid the COVID-19 outbreak.
+The video was shared by ABS-CBN News at 5:34 p.m. on March 16, after presidential spokesperson Salvador Panelo said that President Rodrigo Duterte placed the entire region of Luzon under an enhanced community quarantine in a stricter bid to restrict movements amid the COVID-19 outbreak.

 Under an enhanced community quarantine, Filipinos are not allowed to go out of their houses except when they are working in the health industry and sectors covering essential services like food, finance and telecommunication supplies, among others.